vivocha/arrest/README.md

 # Arrest

-OpenAPI REST framework for Node.js, with support for MongoDB and [JSON-Schema](http://json-schema.org/)
+Arrest is a REST API framework for Node.js, with out-of-the-box support for MongoDB and [JSON-Schema](http://json-schema.org/) fro data definition and validation.

 Arrest lets you write RESTful web services in minutes.
-It automatically generates a [OpenAPI](http://swagger.io/) description of the API and support input validation using JSON-Schemas.
+It automatically generates a [OpenAPI 3.0.x](http://swagger.io/) formal description of the API and supports input validation using JSON Schema.

 Highlight features: